-Whilst East Riding Museums are closed, we appreciate it can be very difficult being stuck at home.
+Whilst East Riding Museums are operating a reduced service with many events and activites cancelled, we appreciate it can be very difficult if you are stuck at home.
 Despite this it is very important we remember to connect, be active, take notice, keep learning and even give back to our community.

 These are known as the 'Five Ways to Wellbeing', developed by the New Economics Foundation in partnership with Mind the mental health charity.

 Fred Elwell painted 'Birthday Party' in 1936.
 The man wearing a monocle is Richard Whiteing, architect of Beverley Minster.
 Fred's nephew, Kenneth Elwell, is also featured.
 Kenneth followed in his uncle's footsteps and became an artist.